 The holiday season is a wonderful opportunity to reconnect with family and friends, but let’s be realistic: it’s often also a time for overindulgence in unhealthy eating.
-With numerous rich, fatty, and sugary delicacies to choose from at every turn, it’s challenging to stick with a healthy diet, which can result in major health concerns for individuals with diabetes.
+With numerous rich, fatty, and sugary delicacies to choose from at every turn, it’s difficult to stick to a healthy diet, which can result in major health concerns for individuals with diabetes.

 These tips, however, can help diabetics remain safe during the holidays while avoiding feeling deprived of enjoyable treats.
 Be sure to first consult with the physician for his or her approval on any meal choices that stray from an approved nutrition plan.